EmmaDemarecaux/Operations-Research-and-Big-Data/README.md

 ### To execute:

-The program expects the following arguments: `edgelist.txt` that should contain the graph: one edge on each line (two unsigned long (nodes' ID) separated by a space);
+The program expects the following arguments:

+* `edgelist.txt` that should contain the graph: one edge on each line (two unsigned long (nodes' ID) separated by a space);
+* `results.txt` for writing the results.

 As an example, one can run the following command:

 ```
-./diameter graphs/tuto_graph.txt
+./diameter graphs/tuto_graph.txt results/tuto_diameter.txt
 ```

 ## Triangles